 Gathered here are works across media, representing my efforts both public and private to consider our possibilities for system evolution: of our bodies, our relationships to nonhuman allies, our kinship networks and communities, the ways we engage with labor and creative practice, and the infrastructures we build and use daily.
 There’s lots here to read and explore, projects and programs to get involved with, and ways to work with me both one-on-one and/or in community.

 This site is always evolving, with archival and new project material, resources and tools added frequently!
 If you’re interested in receiving updates about my ongoing work, please sign up for my (infrequent) newsletter here, or follow me on Instagram!

 Here, you’ll find:

 - information around my [FACILITATION] / teaching / coaching work, including workshops, lectures, and open resources for public use

-- a [MEDIA] page, where you can access and/or download texts and other materials
+- a [MEDIA] page, where you can watch video, access and/or download texts and link to other materials

 - a calendar / archive of past and forthcoming public [HAPPENINGS] including exhibitions, performances and other events

 - an invitation to engage / other ways to [WORK WITH ME]